VineetOS/vehicle-safety-system/README.md

 Steps:

-Step 1: Importing all the required arguments using argument parser\n Step 2: Define classes for object detection and colours for bounding box Step 3: Loading the pre-trained model
+Step 1: Importing all the required arguments using argument parser Step 2: Define classes for object detection and colours for bounding box Step 3: Loading the pre-trained model
 Step 4: Loading and Preparing image for object detection